dylnslck/micrograph/docs/tutorial/middleware.md

 });
 ```

-In order to avoid unpredictable behavior, avoid invoking `next` inside a Promise.
+There are a few gotcha, such as avoiding `next` inside a Promise.
+Refer to the [create middleware docs](../api/create-middleware).

 ### Error handling